-According to Jhumpa Lahiri, a person must exhibit loyalty to the traditional world while also being proficient in the modern world.
-The research paper "A Postcolonial Perspective on the Short Stories of Jhumpa Lahiri" by Mojtaba Mina Gholipour and Sanahmadi demonstrates that immigrants undergo a state of Hybridity as they endeavour to assimilate into the culture and society of the community.
-Sheela host Geethaniali (2022) asserted that they blend their native language with the language of the host society and integrate their own lifestyle with that of the host community.
-The blending of many elements results in a muddled sense of self and cultural identity.
+According to Jhumpa Lahiri, it is necessary for a person to exhibit loyalty to the traditional world while also being proficient in the modern world.
+The research paper Α Postcolonial Perspective on the Short Stories of Jhumpa Lahiri by Mojtaba Gholipour and Mina Sanahmadi demonstrates that immigrants undergo a state of hybridity as they endeavour to assimilate into the culture and society of the community.
+Sheela and Geethanjali (2022) asserted that they blend their native language with the language of the host society and integrate their own lifestyle with that of the host community.
+Essentially, the blending of many elements results in a muddled sense of and cultural identity.
 They experience a state of being unable to fully disengage from or fully embrace either the culture of the host country or their own original cultural values.
-Immigrants often experience conditions of instability, identity crisis, and confusion, which significantly disrupt their lives.

-In another research named "Cultural Hybridity in Kamila Shamsie's Burnt Shadows" Sarvat (2014)utilises Bhabha's notion of Hybridity to examine the impact of cultural Hybridity on identity.
-This study emphasises the hybrid identity, explicitly examining the many cultures of India, Pakistan, England, and America.
-Sarvat (2014) colonialism argues that facilitated cultural exchange and brought diverse cultures together, resulting in emergence of Hybridity.
-However, it acknowledges that cultural differences persist throughout the process of culturalisation.
+Immigrants often experience conditions ofinstability, identity crisis, and confusion, which greatly disrupt their lives.
+In another research named "Cultural Hybridity in Kamila Shamsie's Burnt Shadows" Sarvat (2014)utilises Bhabha's notion of hybridity to examine the impact of cultural hybridity on identity.
+This study emphasises the hybrid identity, specifically examining the many cultures of India, Pakistan, England, and America.
+Sarvat (2014) colonialism that facilitated argues cultural exchange and brought diverse cultures together, resulting in emergence of hybridity.
+However, it acknowledges that cultural differences persist throughout the process culturalization.
 (Sarvat, 2014).
-In her research, it is mentioned that Bhabha focuses mainly on hybridisation, which means that the concept of cultural hybridity is more comprehensive and applicable to many other works.
-Sarvat (2014) says that:

-Burnt Shadows presents a world of cultural Hybridity, Hiroko Tanaka travels from India to Turkey, from Turkey to Pakistan, and from Pakistan to America in the wake of the 9/11 attacks.
+In her research, it is mentioned that Bhabha majorly focuses on hybridization, which means that the concept of cultural hybridity is wider and applicable to many other works.
+Sarvat (2014) says that: Burnt Shadows presents a world of cultural hybridity, Hiroko Tanaka travels from India to Turkey, from Turkey to Pakistan and from Pakistan to America in the wake of the 9/11 attacks.
 She shifts into many identities.
 She has come to India as a Japanese subject.
-She leaves Pakistan for America as a Pakistani.
+She leaves Pakistan for America, as a Pakistani.
 In a way, the readers come across different cultures of the world.
-In this way, the tour de world of Burnt Shadows gives an example and an accurate picture of cultural Hybridity.
+In this way, the tour de world of Burnt Shadows gives an example and a true picture of cultural hybridity.

 It shows that the immigrants shift their identity when they migrate from one geographical area to another.
-They try to wear an overcoat of foreign values to hide their real being because Asian people are not genuinely honoured in Western states, but at the same time, some people are unable to forget their own ethnicity and values.
-Jhumpa Lahiri portrays the first generation of immigrants who are strongly inclined to yearn for a homeland they have left behind.
+They try to wear an overcoat of foreign values to hide their real being because Asian people are not truly honoured in Western states but at the same time, there are also some people who are unable to forget their own ethnicity and values.
+Jhumpa Lahiri portrays the first generation of immigrants who have a strong inclination to yearn for a homeland that they have left behind.
 They construct fictional native regions, constantly shifting between being displaced and being situated in multiple locations.